How Do REITs Make Money?

 How They Earn

-The REIT business model involves buying real estate, leasing space in those assets, and collecting rents from tenants.
-These rents generate income which is paid out to shareholders through dividends.
+The REIT business model involves buying real estate, leasing space in those assets, and collecting tenant rents.
+These rents generate income, which is paid out to shareholders through dividends.
 This is the case for REITs that manage real estate assets.

 The situation is different for mortgage REITs, also known as mREITs.
 These types of trusts don’t directly own real estate.
 Rather, they purchase or originate mortgages and mortgage-backed securities; as such, mREIT income comes from interest payments on these investments.

-Regardless of the type of REITs, successful ones know how to build their value (and, in turn, potentially increases investor return) by building and buying cash-flowing assets.
-When they sell these assets, investors may also benefit from the proceeds of that sale.
+Regardless of the type of REIT, successful management firms know how to build value (and, in turn, potentially increase investor returns) by building and buying cash-flowing assets.
+When the REIT sells these assets, its investors may also benefit from the sale proceeds.

 Investing in REITs

-Unlike other types of property investments, publicly-traded REITs can be easier for investors to access either directly online, or with the help of a stock or securities broker or agent.
-Privately traded REITs are generally directed to accredited investors, and are only available through registered broker-dealers.
+Unlike other real property investments, publicly traded REITs can be easier for investors to access.
+This can be done either directly online or with the help of a stock or securities broker or agent.
+Privately traded REITs are generally exclusive to accredited investors and are only available through registered broker-dealers.

-Regardless of what REIT you might target, be sure that it fits with your investment objectives, and that you understand the risks of buying shares.
-While REITs do offer a passive income opportunity, due diligence is important.
+Regardless of what REIT you target, be sure that it fits your investment objectives and that you understand the risks of buying shares.
+While REITs offer a passive income opportunity, due diligence is still important.

 A Guide to UPREIT Transactions